 What is an insulin pump?

-An insulin pump is a small electronic device that gives your body the regular insulin it needs throughout the day and night.
-There are 2 types of insulin pump – a tethered pump and a patch pump.
+An insulin pump is a small electronic device that releases the regular insulin your body needs through the day and night — so you don’t need to do insulin injections.

 A tethered pump is attached to your body by another small tube that connects to your cannula.

-The pump itself usually has all the controls on it and can be carried on your belt, in a pocket, a body band which is placed under your clothing if you don’t want it to be on show.
+The pump itself usually has all the controls on it and can be carried on your belt, in a pocket, or in a body band.
+You can wear it under your clothes if you don’t want it to be on show.

 Tethered pumps can be different in things like colour, screen size and some have extra features like Bluetooth remotes.

-Patch pumps are attached directly onto your body where you’ve chosen to place your cannula.
-People tend put them on their legs, arms or stomachs.
+You attach patch pumps directly on to your body where you’ve chosen to place your cannula.
+People tend to put them on their legs, arms or stomachs.

-Patch pumps have no extra tubing, which means the pump sits directly on your skin and is operated by a remote.
+Patch pumps have no extra tubing, which means the pump sits directly on your skin and it works by using a remote.

-Unlike a tethered pump, patch pumps are temporary, so you’ll need to change the whole device when the pump alerts you, not just the infusion set and location.
+Unlike a tethered pump, patch pumps are disposable.
+You’ll need to change the whole device when the pump alerts you, not just the infusion set and location.

 Advantages of insulin pumps